jake-stewart/color256/writeup/readme.md

 The 256-color palette sits in the middle with more range than base16 and less overhead than truecolor.
 But it has its own issues:

-- The default 256 colors clash with most base16 themes.
+- The default theme clashes with most base16 themes.
-- The default 256 colors have poor readability and inconsistent contrast.
+- The default theme has poor readability and inconsistent contrast.
 - Nobody wants to manually define 240 additional colors.

 The solution is to generate the extended palette from your existing